When the NHS Buys Social Care: How to Compete in Health-Led Tenders

 🏗️ The “NHS-Ready” Bid Model

-Across hundreds of recent NHS tenders, five consistent scoring drivers stand out.
-Build your bid logic around these pillars:
+Across recent NHS tenders, five consistent scoring drivers stand out.
+Build your bid logic around these pillars.

 1️⃣ Clinical Governance

-- Show named clinical leads (RGN, RMN, Allied Health Professional) and their oversight roles.
+- Show named clinical leads (RGN, RMN, AHP) and defined oversight roles.

 - Include incident review cycles, root-cause analysis (RCA), and learning logs linked to actions.